Support services

 Community Day services funded by MSD are dependent on the level of ORS funding your child has when they leave school.
 It can be difficult to access a day service through MSD if your child does not have very high ORS funding.
 For this reason it is important that you advocate strongly with the school to apply for this if you believe that your child has very high and complex needs.
 The level cannot be changed after they leave school even if their needs increase.

-To get into a Ministry of Health funded community day programme, you’ll need to be assessed by a Needs Assessment and Service Coordination organisation (NASC).
+To get into a Whaikaha Ministry of Disabled People-funded community day programme, you will need to be assessed by a Needs Assessment and Service Coordination organisation (NASC).
 The NASC works out with you how many sessions (half days) you can use each week.
 The maximum is 10 half days per week.
 This is reassessed annually, though it’s unusual that more sessions would be allocated.

 Equipment and Modification services